crillab/d4/README.md

 there is no more need to create an AND node and a literal node to capture it.
 Instead the literal is attached to the arc connecting the node with its father.
 Each line represents a node or an arc, and is terminated by 0.
-When a line represents a node it starts with a node type.
+When a line represents a node it starts with a node type and is followed by its index.
 Here are the node types:

     o, for an OR node